Local complementation in Banach spaces and its preservation under free constructions

 Since linear combinations are weak$^*$-continuous, we get the desired result. \end{proof}

-After this result it would be natural to introduce a definition: When $Y\subseteq X$ satisfy the assumptions of Lemma~\ref{LemmaLocalCompFreeBanach}, we will say that $Y$ is $\cC_1$-locally $\lambda$-complemented in $X$, and we will say that $Y$ is $\cC_1$-locally complemented in $X$ when there is $\lambda\geq 1$ so that $Y$ is $\cC_1$-locally $\lambda$-complemented in $X$.
+When $\cC_1 = \mathtt{Banach}$, condition (3) above is equivalent to the fact that the Banach space $Y$ is $\lambda$-complemented in $X$ (Definition \ref{defloccomp}).
+Thus, it is natural to introduce the following definition: When $Y\subseteq X$ satisfy the assumptions of Theorem~\ref{LemmaLocalCompFreeBanach}, we will say that $Y$ is $\cC_1$-locally $\lambda$-complemented in $X$, and we will say that $Y$ is $\cC_1$-locally complemented in $X$ when there is $\lambda\geq 1$ so that $Y$ is $\cC_1$-locally $\lambda$-complemented in $X$.

-By looking at condition (2), we observe that if $\cC_1 \subseteq \cC'_1$, then there are less morphisms in $\cC'_1$ and therefore $\cC_1$-locally $\lambda$-complemented implies $\cC'_1$-locally $\lambda$-complemented.
-The strongest possible notion would be $\cB$-local complementation (just called local complementation of Banach spaces) while the weakest notion would be $\cM$-local complementation, that is also natural to call Lipchitz local complementation.
-But there is no point in making all these distinctions because of the following result.
+By looking at condition (2), we observe that if $\cC_1 \subseteq \cC'_1$, then there are fewer morphisms in $\cC_1$ and therefore $\cC_1$-locally $\lambda$-complementation implies $\cC'_1$-locally $\lambda$-complementation.
+The strongest possible notion is $\cB$-local complementation (just called local complementation of Banach spaces) while the weakest notion is $\cM$-local complementation, when the functions involved are just Lipschitz.
+But there is actually no point in making all these distinctions because of the following result.